Dhruva-123/MLnotes/Chapter 3- Rashka/Chapter 3 - Rashka.md

 $$
 \min_{\mathbf{w}, b, \boldsymbol{\xi}} \quad \frac{1}{2} \|\mathbf{w}\|^2 + C \sum_{i=1}^{n} \xi_i
 $$
 The above equation is that we are trying to introduce into the weights are error.
 The new C and and $\xi$ are the slack variables here.
+Note that all $\xi_i$ are greater than 0.
+C is called the panelty parameter.